Can More Vacation Time Boost Productivity? An Analysis Across 30 Countries

 • parental leave mandated by law

-Working Hours And Leave By Countries
+Working Hours and Leaves By Countries

 Country Working hrs per Week Minimum Mandated Annual Leave (days) Paid Public Holidays Paid Vacation Days Parental leave